 What resources are available to help students with their academics?

-The ASCC provides a number of services to students including, academic and career advising, career counseling, peer tutoring, and workshops.
+The ASCC provides a number of services to students including, academic and career advising, career coaching, peer tutoring, and workshops.
 As a whole, Washington State University offers a number of resources.